 Although RMM tools allow you to connect to desktop systems (as well as servers) remotely, it is sometimes preferable to use a tool designed for remotely connecting to desktop systems specifically.
 These MSP tools may offer better performance in situations where network connectivity is weak, for example.
 They are also lighter weight than most RMM tools.

 In short, while RMM is useful for advanced remote monitoring and management tasks, remote desktop tools come in handy when you need fast, simple access to a client's desktop environment.

 While Windows Remote Desktop, the official Microsoft client, is the most obvious tool in this category, there are third-party solutions that provide additional features.
-For example, the free MSP360 Remote Assistant supports file transfers and client chats in addition to remote desktop access.
+For example, the free MSP360 Connect supports file transfer, client chats, and many other features in addition to remote desktop access.

 Help Desk and Ticketing

 Any MSP business with more than a handful of clients needs a help desk and ticketing system to help automate support requests from clients.
 In some cases, PSA tools, many of which provide some basic client-support features, can meet MSPs’ needs for help desks and ticketing.
 For more complex situations, however, choosing a dedicated platform for this purpose is beneficial.